taed2-2526q1-gced-upc/TAED2-2526q1-gced-upc-demos/README.md

         </tr>
     </tbody>
 </table>

+## Additional tooling
+Besides the tools mentioned in the milestones you can find more MLOps tools [here](https://agate-tangerine-725.notion.site/MLOps-tools-255624cb2156801e9a98db82fd911da2?pvs=74).
+You might find some of them useful when developing your project.

 ## References
 [1] F. Lanubile, S. Martínez-Fernández, and L. Quaranta, "Teaching MLOps in Higher Education through Project-Based Learning."
 SEET@ICSE 2023: 95-100. doi: [10.1109/ICSE-SEET58685.2023.00015](https://doi.org/10.1109/ICSE-SEET58685.2023.00015).